When I took over the entire high school choral program more than two decades ago, the previous choir director had a tradition with his “top” choir.

 Choral Rehearsal Tracks teach singers how to sing independently.
 High-quality choral rehearsal tracks will teach singers about independent musicianship: shape, tone, and dynamics.
 These three aspects of singing are often lacking in average and less confident singers, as the students are primarily focused on singing the correct pitches.
 By giving singers rehearsal tracks for home practice, we can also require them to submit a Flipgrid of them singing their part.
 Keep in mind, they can/should be permitted to sing their part with the professional choral rehearsal track in their ear.

 I highly recommend using Kinnison Choral Co. for all choral tracks, as I believe they produce the highest quality tracks on the market.
-In preparation for this post, I reached out to them and they were willing to offer 30% off any 3 choral tracks in their library to my readers for the first half of November.
-Use code: CHORALCLARITY30 at checkout!
 If you ever wonder why so many high school a-cappella singers look to confident, as opposed to typical choral singers, it may be because they have gained an extra level of independence and confidence using choral rehearsal tracks.

 If you are looking to add an element of assessment to home performance, I recommend using a self-assessment.
 The assessment I created could also be used by a teacher to assess a student.
 By allowing singers to record themselves while listening to the part in their ear, we are setting them up to be successful.
 More advanced singers can use the provided tracks to sing their part against all other parts (their voice part can been omitted from the track).
 Our singers can record over and over again until they are happy with their performance.